List of private universities in Canada

-A number of private universities in Canada have been granted the authority to confer academic degrees from a provincial authority.
-Although private universities were established in several Canadian provinces, the majority of universities in the country remains publicly-funded.
+Private universities in Canada are independent postsecondary institutions that have been granted the authority to confer academic degrees from a provincial authority.
 The oldest private universities in Canada operated as seminaries or as religiously-affiliated institutions, although several secular for-profit and not-for-profit private universities were established in Canada during the late-20th and early 21st century.
+Although private universities have been established in several Canadian provinces, the majority of universities in the country remains publicly-funded.

-In addition to private universities based in Canada, the provinces of Alberta, British Columbia, and Ontario also holds several satellite campuses for private universities based in the United States.
+Along with private universities based in Canada, several private universities based in the United States also operate satellite campuses in the provinces of Alberta, British Columbia, and Ontario.

-List of private universities by province
+List by province

 Alberta

 Post-secondary degree programs at private universities in Alberta are approved by the province's Minister of Advanced Education as reviewed by the Campus Alberta Quality Council.
 The following are private universities based in Alberta that operate degree programs approved by Alberta's Minister of Advanced Education:

 In addition to private universities that are based in Alberta, the cities of Calgary and Edmonton also hosts satellite campuses for private universities based in the United States, including the City University of Seattle, Gonzaga University, and the University of Portland.
 Degree programs offered at these satellite campuses are approved by Alberta's Minister of Advanced Education.

 From 2002 to 2009, the Taylor University College and Seminary was authorized to confer undergraduate degrees.
 In 2009 the institution ceased operating an undergraduate program, and its authority to confer degrees was rescinded by the government of Alberta.